dungnt512/polygon-cli/README.md

 * Download files and solutions from polygon.
 * Uploading them back to polygon.
 * Automatic merging with conflicts.
+* Download checkers from polygon.
+* List all available problemsets (sorted by ID, newest first).
+* Enhanced package downloading with format options and PIN support.
+* Initialize by problem name instead of just ID.
+* Automatically extract PIN code from problem URL.
+* Download all problem files with package-like directory structure.

 ## Installation